What is the Homecoming Project?

 Yes, if you rent your house or apartment, you must secure written approval from the landlord /property owner before participating in the Homecoming Project.

 What is required of me as a participant?

-What is the life-coaching/mentoring/case management component for the participants?
+What does the life-coaching/mentoring/case management component entail?

 When do participants begin to identify and secure long-term housing?

 Participants can begin looking for long-term housing immediately, knowing they have up to six months to find housing that meets their needs and that they can afford.
 The relationships people build with their hosts and members of the community often help people find long-term housing, and the six months also gives people time to find work and save the money needed for a security deposit.

 What happens if a participant or host is non-compliant with the Homecoming Project rules?